 "Without the program, I do not believe I would have been able to adjust to classes and other parts of life at Knox as easily as I did."—Ashley Pearson

 Helping the students are several upperclass Knox students, who serve as peer mentors, working with SPARK students on academic and campus activities.
 Meet the SPARK peer mentors.

 "SPARK created such a fluid transition into college life; it helped Knox feel like a home within a week."—Hannah Hamlin

 If you join the SPARK program, you'll have support throughout the academic year with ongoing meetings with your SPARK faculty advisor and mentors—ultimately completing a group project with your SPARK peers.

-The SPARK Summer Bridge Program, which starts on Saturday, September 7, is for domestic students who are the first in their families to attend college.
-For those who qualify, the SPARK application is on your personalized student portal.
-The deadline to fill out the application is July 15.
+The SPARK Summer Bridge Program, which starts on Tuesday, September 1, 2020, is for domestic students who are the first in their families to attend college.

 where Knox students will study this year.